YorVeX/xObsBeam/README.md

 Transmitting sources with low resolution and/or low FPS through the network could actually be feasible even over a standard 1 Gbps network, e.g. for a retro game or a cam feed of an old webcam that you want to include.
 Especially If also the source PC is "retro" it helps a lot to save on CPU sources by not having to compress the data or using the CPU friendly QOI compression.

 ### High bandwidth network
-For enthusiast or semi-professional setups with expensive network devices it be feasible to transmit raw video feeds over a network.
+For enthusiast or semi-professional setups with expensive network devices it could be feasible to transmit raw video feeds over a network.

 Here is some example configurations and their necessary bandwidths for the video feed (audio usually is negligible), exact numbers might vary a bit between xObsBeam versions but it helps to get a general idea: